rosiegardner/rosiegardner/README.md

 - 👋 Hi, I’m Rosie!
 - 👀 I’m interested in building API's and Databases for all!
-- 🌱 I’m currently learning Ruby on Rails & React with Redux
+- 🌱 I’m currently learning all things React!
 - 💞️ I’m looking to collaborate on new ideas!
-- 📫 How to reach me @ linkedin.com/in/rosietgardner & rosiegardner78@gmail.com
+- 📫 How to reach me @ linkedin.com/in/rosietgardner & dev.rosiegardner@gmail.com

 <!---
 rosiegardner/rosiegardner is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.